-“If my Suunto watch says I need 48 hours to recover I know I’ve done a big session.
-I might not always take the 48 hours to recover, but it tells me I should take it easier.
-Maybe the next run will be easy or I might go hiking for an active recovery.”
+“If my Suunto watch says I need 48 hours to recover, I know I’ve done a big session.
+I might not always take the 48 hours to recover, but it tells me I should take it easy.
+Maybe the next run will be slow or I might go hiking instead.”

 Heart rate monitor

 “When I use a heart rate monitor I look at the average heart rate just to see the overall stress of the training session on my system so I get a gauge of the load.
 I generally prefer keeping things to feel, but using a heart rate monitor sometimes is definitely helpful.
 It’s good to use these tools to double check things.”